AdobeXD/plugin-samples/reference/scenegraph.md

 **Kind**: class

 Repeat Grid container node containing multiple grid cells, each one a child Group.
-Changes within one cell are automatically synced to all the other cells, with certain exceptioned (called "overrides").
+Changes within one cell are automatically synced to all the other cells, with certain exceptions (called "overrides").
 A Repeat Grid also defines a rectangular clipping mask which determines how may cells are visible (new cells are automatically generated as needed if the Repeat Grid is resized larger).

 * [RepeatGrid](#RepeatGrid)